ajs-voices/clandestine-providence-ascendant-1/manuscript/011-fire-and-bombs.md

 * * *

 The darkness left and I started hearing a voice that I remembered and a small smile splayed on my face.
-"He's never been suicidal before."
+"It's been 15 years since he last tried."
 The soft voice of Margo's receptionist spoke in a hushed whisper.

 "Are you sure?
 He did that on purpose."
 Dorian!

 I opened my eyes and sat up, my head hurt.
 Megan turned to look at me.
 "Nox what did you do?
 Mr. Vega here is certain is was more than lack of food."

 I gave him a lazy grin.
 "Sorry.
 Yes Megan.
 I did it on purpose.
-It was a combination fo lack of food but mostly lack of oxygen.
+It was a combination of lack of food but mostly lack of oxygen.
 There was a mob of people wanting to talk to me, I didn't think I could handle more people than I had already dealt with today."

 Dorian was frowning at me.
 "So you fake fainting?
 You don't have to suck the oxygen from your lungs like that.
 I would have caught you either way."